 Thanks to the Netherlands’ colonial adventures in Southeast Asia, restaurants around the country prepare some of the finest Indonesian cuisine outside Indonesia.

 One novel way of getting to the Frisian Islands Dropdown content is to try guided wadlopen or “mud-walking” from the mainland at low tide.

 Celebrated by Vermeer, Delft’s centre is particularly handsome, and its market square is one of the country’s most beguiling.

 This atmospheric, laidback city in the far south, squeezed between the porous Belgian and German borders, offers a worldly outlook and a superb old quarter.

-This beautiful inland lake, formerly the Zuider Zee, lies at the heart of the Netherlands and represents the country at its watery best, with charming old ports like Hoorn and Enkhuizen and former islands like Urk to explore.
+This beautiful inland lake, formerly the Zuider Zee, lies at the heart of the Netherlands and represents the country at its watery best, with charming old ports like Hoorn Dropdown content and Enkhuizen Dropdown content and former islands like Urk to explore.

 Top image © Shutterstock

 A former Rough Guides Managing Editor, Keith Drew has written or updated over a dozen Rough Guides, including Costa Rica, Japan and Morocco.
 As well as writing for The Telegraph, The Guardian and BRITAIN Magazine, among others, he also runs family-travel website